endlessor/timelockvault-contracts/README.md

 Lock up your ETH for a set duration to force you into saving, **while allowing you to bypass the timelock if a group of your trusted friends (keyholders) vote to permit you to bypass in the case of an emergency or unexpected event.**

+*The docs below will teach you how to configure and deploy your own instance of the `TimeLockMultiSigVault` contract.*

 ## Configuration Guide:

 - Rename `.env.example` to `.env`